The right architecture and the right tool don't just solve a problem – they reframe what the problem was.

 I needed to change "Version" to "Course" in the navigation switcher for the brand new Grav premium Helios theme, as I saw its potential as a successor to my original Open Course Hub.
 Andy Miller, the creator of Grav CMS, kindly pointed me in a direction I hadn't considered: handle everything in a dedicated plugin and leave the theme files completely untouched.
 "That one plugin is their entire customization.
 Keeps everything else stock."
-He also suggested Claude Code as a way to extend my existing basic Grav development capabilities.
-That combo – the right architecture and the right tool to help get that job done – reframed the entire project for me.
+He also suggested Claude Code as a tool to help bridge the gap between the architecture and actually building it.

 The Nine Principles at a Glance